openconfig/featureprofiles/feature/policy_forwarding/otg_tests/match_dscp_indirect_next_hop/README.md

 *  No packet loss when forwarding.

 ### PF-1.1.3: Verify PF without NH present
 Withdraw next-hop prefixes from BGP announcement.
 Generate traffic on ATE Port 1 to test IPv4 and IPv6 destination networks with DSCP/TC rightmost 2 bits set to `11`.
-Generate flows for every DSCP/TC value in the set [3, 7, 11, 19, 27, 35, 39, 51, 55, 59].
+Generate flows for every IPv4 DSCP value in the set [3, 11, 19, 27, 35, 43, 51, 59] and IPv6 TC [0, 32, 64, 96, 128, 160, 192, 224].

 Verify: